| The following is the complete

 disease is initiated by some sort of abnormal growth within or adjacent

 to the adrenal gland, what basic things could cause it?
+The list could include genetics, environmental

 pollutants, diet, body condition, stress, chance, or even that the